gass-git/trivia/README.md

 ## Fixing question strings

-In `data/specialChars.js` are all the HTML codes that will be replaced with the corresponding character.
-This is to avoid rendering questions with HTML codes.
+In `data/specialChars.js` are all the special HTML codes that will be replaced with the corresponding character.
+This array can be updated with more special HTML codes in case is necessary.

+## CSS Hover effect for touch screens

+Is disabled to enhance the use experience.
+It can be enabled of disabled in `custom.scss`